zibalina007/Charts/README.md

 - setWidth()

-  The chart width if non-responsive
+  The chart width if non-responsive.
+0 = responsive width.

   ```
   Charts::new('line', 'highcharts')->setWidth(1000);